No. 17 Cincinnati stays unbeaten in AAC, routs UConn 48-3

-UConn (2-8, 0-6) had two players ejected while losing its 17th straight conference game.
+The Huskies (2-8, 0-6) had two players ejected while losing their 17th straight conference game.
 The Huskies have dropped 24 of their last 25 against FBS teams.
 They fell to 0-9 all-time at Nippert Stadium .

-After struggling in the opening half of wins over Tulsa and East Carolina , the Bearcats got rolling right away against a defense that has allowed the most points in the AAC.
-Ridder connected with tight end Josiah Deguara on touchdowns of 18 and 15 yards.
+The Bearcats got rolling against a defense that has allowed the most points in the conference.
+Ridder connected with Deguara on touchdowns of 18 and 15 yards.
 Warren scored from 6 and 1 yards out, and Gerrid Doaks had a 53-yard run that set up his 1-yard touchdown in the first half.

 Ridder went 13 of 23 for 136 yards and ran seven times for 94 yards.
-He was replaced in the third quarter with the Bearcats in control.
+He was replaced after the opening drive of the third quarter.

+“It was really good for us to come out there, jump on them quick, get up 14-0 and just keep it going,” Ridder said.

-It was a bad game from the start for UConn.
-In the first 10 minutes, the Huskies gave up a pair of touchdowns, got a punt blocked, and had linebacker Omar Fortt ejected for targeting a receiver.
+The tone was set in the first 10 minutes, when the Huskies gave up a pair of touchdowns, got a punt blocked, and had linebacker Omar Fortt ejected for targeting a receiver.
 Defensive lineman Dillon Harris also was ejected in the second quarter for a high hit on Ridder that caused a fumble.

 Cincinnati’s Darrick Forrest picked off Zack Zergiotis, giving the Bearcats 13 interceptions and 21 takeaways for the season, among the best nationally.
 Cincinnati has 11 interceptions and five fumble recoveries in the last five games.